mfazelnia/mfazelnia.github.io/index.md

 ## News
 2025
-- I have joined Merck as an AI/ML Intern in GenAI Team.
+- I have joined Merck as an AI/ML Intern in the GenAI Team.
 - I am serving as a reviewer for ICML 2025.
 - I have passed my proposal defense.